launchdarkly/api-client-ruby/docs/UsersApi.md

 api_instance = LaunchDarklyApi::UsersApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_key = "environment_key_example" # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
+environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 opts = {
   limit: 56, # Integer | Pagination limit.
-  h: "h_example", # String | This parameter is required when following \"next\" links.
+  h: 'h_example', # String | This parameter is required when following \"next\" links.
-  scroll_id: "scroll_id_example" # String | This parameter is required when following \"next\" links.
+  scroll_id: 'scroll_id_example' # String | This parameter is required when following \"next\" links.
 }

 begin